 - Does 3D Touch not work correctly on your iPhone?
 Ensure that you have perfectly adjusted its speed. iOS lets you set its speed to light, medium and hard.
 Whereas the light sensitivity decreases the amount of pressure required, the hard increases it.
 Open Settings app → General → Accessibility → 3D Touch and then adjust the slider properly.
 We recommend dragging it towards the Light.

-iPhone 6(s) and 6(s) Plus Touch Screen Unresponsive: Tips to Fix
+iPhone Touch Screen Not Working: Tips to Fix

 We sincerely advise you to tick off all the quick tips as they could resolve the problem.
 But if the problem continues, head over to the solutions mentioned below.